bypasslane/android-code-challenge/README.md

 **In this challenge, we want to see how you think about architecting applications.**
 - What classes do you choose to build and what are their responsibilities?
 - What tools and techniques do you use and why?
-- How do you ensure that your system meets the requirements of the challenge?
+- How do you ensure that your application meets the requirements of the challenge?
 - Have you set the project up in a way that others could easily jump in and add additional functionality?

 We `will not` be evaluating your layouts, animations, nor anything else related to aesthetics of the app on-screen as part of this challenge.